- Hannibal moves south from Cisalpine Gaul, crosses the Apennines and ravages Etruria;

 At about the same time a fleet of 70 ships was sent from Carthage to Sardinia.
 Its aim was not to invade the island, firmly in Roman hands, but to continue its voyage to Pisa in Etruria.
 There the crews were to disembark and link up with Hannibal’s forces, although it is very unclear whether the Carthaginians had any idea of where their famous general was at that moment.
 It did not matter much, for the fleet was intercepted by the consul Servilius Geminus.
 After Fabius had been nominated dictator, Geminus had been sent to Ostia to take charge of a fleet of some 120 quinqueremes.
 He comfortably outnumbered the Carthaginians, who had no choice but to turn around and sail back to Africa.
 Geminus now begin raiding the African coastal areas and islands, but apart from destroying Meninx (now the island of Djerba), extorting money from the inhabitants of Cercina (in the Kerkennah Islands) and capturing the island of Cossyra (now Pantelleria), he achieved very little.
 His raiding parties in Africa were badly cut up and driven back to their ships with great loss, and one of those killed was a quaestor.
 Nevertheless, the Romans had once again demonstrated their naval superiority, which would prove to be so crucial during the Second Punic War.

 There were more successes in Spain this year.
-Gnaeus Scipio successfully raided the island of Ebusus in the Balearic Islands (modern Ibiza) with his fleet and then Publius Scipio returned to the peninsula.
+Gnaeus Scipio successfully raided the island of Ebusus in the Balearic Islands (modern Ibiza) with his fleet and then his brother Publius Scipio arrived in the peninsula.
 His imperium had been prorogued so that he was now a proconsul.
 Scipio had also brought a few thousand reinforcements with him and three dozen extra ships.
 The two brothers, Publius and Gnaeus, decided to risk a crossing of the Ebro.
 They marched south with their army while their fleet sailed along the coast.
 Having met no opposition from Hasdrubal at all, the brothers almost got as far south as Saguntum, camping a mere 40 stades (7 kilometres) from the city according to Polybius.

 Saguntum had not only been the city that had sparked off the Second Punic War, it was also the place where the Carthaginians kept many hostages from the various Iberian, Lusitanian and Celtiberian tribes that had been given to them to ensure the loyalty of their peoples.
 By a stroke of good fortune, these men – mostly sons of chieftains – were delivered to the Romans on a silver platter.
 A Spaniard named Abelux double-crossed the Carthaginian commander Bostar and convinced him to set the hostages free as a sign of goodwill.
 Abelux then turned them over to the Romans, who allowed them to return to their tribes.
 These communities were of course very grateful and many decided to switch sides.
 Abelux was richly rewarded, and the only motivation for his action seems to have been the fact that he considered the Romans to be the stronger party at that moment.